Curtin (film)

 Curtin is a 2007 television film about John Curtin, the Prime Minister of Australia during the Second World War.
-The film won the Australian Screen Sound Guild Award in 2007 for its sound team.
+The film won Most Outstanding Drama Series, Miniseries, or Telemovie at the 2008 Logie Awards and the Australian Screen Sound Guild Award in 2007 for its sound team.

 Plot

-The film covers the period from just before Curtin becoming Prime Minister in October 1941 until the return of the 6th and 7th Divisions to Australia (Operation Stepsister) at the start of the Pacific war in March 1942.
+The film covers the period from just before Curtin becoming prime minister in October 1941 until the return of the 6th and 7th Divisions to Australia (Operation Stepsister) at the start of the Pacific war in March 1942.
 The film concludes with a montage of footage of Curtin's funeral in 1945.